1. Output information

 For LG, most expenditure is classified by the supplier according to the type of service provided.
 These generally fit well with the COFOG categories.

-Within each separate ESA table (Central, Local and General), P5 Capital Formation for each of the following Classification of the functions of government (COFOG) codes extracted as these map closely to our core economic infrastructure categories:
+Within CG, LG and general government (GG), we extract capital formation data that are consistent with UK National Accounts for each of the following Classification of the functions of government (COFOG) codes, as these map closely to our core economic infrastructure categories:

 GF0405 Transport